Biofuel: Biodiversity Loss

-In general, biofuels emit fewer greenhouse gas emissions when burned in an engine and are generally considered carbon-neutral fuels as the carbon emitted has been captured from the atmosphere by the crops used in production.
-However, life-cycle assessments of biofuels have shown large emissions associated with the potential land-use change required to produce additional biofuel feedstocks.
-A review of 179 studies published between 2009 and 2020 found that if no land-use change is involved, first-generation biofuels can—on average—have lower emissions than fossil fuels.
-However, there is an issue with competition with food.
-Up to 40% of corn produced in the United States is used to make ethanol, and worldwide 10% of all grain is turned into biofuel.
+Life-cycle assessments of first-generation biofuels have shown large emissions associated with the potential land-use change required to produce additional biofuel feedstocks.
+If no land-use change is involved, first-generation biofuels can—on average—have lower emissions than fossil fuels.
+However, biofuel production can compete with food crop production.
+Up to 40% of corn produced in the United States is used to make ethanol and worldwide 10% of all grain is turned into biofuel.
 A 50% reduction in grain used for biofuels in the US and Europe would replace all of Ukraine's grain exports.
-Also, several studies have shown that reductions in emissions from biofuels are achieved at the expense of other impacts, such as acidification, eutrophication, water footprint and biodiversity loss.
+Several studies have shown that reductions in emissions from biofuels are achieved at the expense of other impacts, such as acidification, eutrophication, water footprint and biodiversity loss.

-The use of second generation biofuels is thought to increase environmental sustainability, since the non-food part of plants is being used to produce second-generation biofuels, instead of being disposed.
-But the use of this class of biofuels increases the competition for lignocellulosic biomass, increasing the cost of these biofuels.
+Second-generation biofuels are thought to increase environmental sustainability since the non-food part of plants is being used to produce second-generation biofuels instead of being disposed of.
+But the use of second-generation biofuels increases the competition for lignocellulosic biomass, increasing the cost of these biofuels.

+In theory, third-generation biofuels, produced from algae, shouldn't harm the environment more than first- or second-generation biofuels due to lower changes in land use and the fact that they do not require pesticide use for production.
+When looking at the data however, it has been shown that the environmental cost to produce the infrastructure and energy required for third generation biofuel production, are higher than the benefits provided from the biofuels use.

+The European Commission has officially approved a measure to phase out palm oil-based biofuels by 2030.
+Unsustainable palm oil agriculture has caused significant environmental and social problems, including deforestation and pollution.

+The production of biofuels can be very energy intensive, which, if generated from non-renewable sources, can heavily mitigate the benefits gained through biofuel use.
+A solution proposed to solve this issue is to supply biofuel production facilities with excess nuclear energy, which can supplement the power provided by fossil fuels.
+This can provide a carbon inexpensive solution to help reduce the environmental impacts of biofuel production.